jaspervdj/blaze-html/website/about.markdown

 # Contact

-If you want file a bug, please use our [issue tracker].
-For other questions, you are free to contact `jaspervdj@gmail.com`.
+If you want file a bug, please use our [issue tracker] or mail to `jaspervdj@gmail.com`.
+If you have other questions about usage or installation, they are welcome as well.

 [issue tracker]: http://github.com/jaspervdj/blaze-html/issues/